FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ****

 ### -st
-The socket timeout time (seconds).
-Generally, the network delay in the intranet is very low, and it is recommended to be less than 0.3.
+Socket timeout time (seconds).
+Generally, the network delay in the intranet is very low.
+It is recommended to be less than 0.3:

 ```plain
 -st 0.2